OpenCDSS/cdss-rest-services-examples/examples/excel/README.md

 data has been fetched, in reality only the first of X amount of pages have been returned.<br>Unless a user is familiar with paging and makes multiple queries with the page indexes, figuring paging out can be a hassle.
-Luckily, the Python program takes care of paging for the user, and returns back however many pages are generated due to the query.
+Luckily, the Python program takes care of paging, and returns back however many pages are generated due to the query.

 Instructions for running the Python example can be found at its